Last Updated on June 14, 2021 by Julia Wilson

 Transmission: The virus is spread via the bite of an infected animal which introduces virus-laden saliva into the wound.

-Low-grade fever, vocalisation, restlessness, changes in behaviour (aggression, irritability), muscle tremors, incoordination, paralysis, death.
+Symptoms: Low-grade fever, vocalisation, restlessness, changes in behaviour (aggression, irritability), muscle tremors, incoordination, paralysis, death.

 Treatment: There is no treatment for rabies in cats.
 The disease is always fatal.

 Rabies is a fatal infection of the central nervous system caused by the virus belonging to the Rhabdoviridae family.
 It is found in almost all warm-blooded mammals and is of great concern due to it being zoonotic (transmissible from animals to humans).